Decision matrix

 Decision matrix is a very useful tool for situations like this.
 When there are multiple factors to consider, this tools removes the uncertainty and subjectivity from your decision-making.
 It allows you to clearly figure out which decision is the most reasonable to make.

-App for the decision matrix
+Preview of the decision matrix template.

 Sources